-5. Black leg of cabbage
+5. Blackleg of cabbage

 The first symptom cabbage disease is an oval or linear, depressed light brown canker near the base of the stem.
 The canker enlarges until the whole stem is girdled.
-Vertically split stems of affected plants show severe black discolouration of the sap system.
+Vertically split stems of affected plants show severe black discoloration of the sap system.
 The whole root system decays from the bottom upwards.
-The spots develop on the leaves and large number of black dots appear on the spots.
+The spots develop on the leaves and a large number of black dots appear on the spots.
 The affected plants may die in case of severe infection.
-The fungus persists within the seed coat of the seeds and also on the infection plant debris.
+The fungus persists within the seed coat of the seeds and also on the infected plant debris.

 i) Collect and destroy all the plant debris after harvest.

 ii) Treat seeds with Agrosan GN or Emisan @ 2.5g/kg of seed or with Bavistin @ 2g/kg of seed.

 iii) Grow tolerant cultivars like Pusa Drumhead.

 The leaf spots due to A. brassicicola are small, colored which spread rapidly to form circular lesion up to 1cm in diameter or even more.
 The sports enlarge in concentric rings.
 The fungus may appear as bluish in the center during humid weather.
 The sports are linear on the stems, petioles, and pods.
 The sports on the roots of turnip are nearly circular, often zonate and show various shades of brown or black color.
 Cabbage after harvest acquires a black moldy appearance.
 These sports are yellow, raised spherical to elliptical and up to 1cm in diameter.
 Black spores may be seen in the sports.
 The fungi are reported to be seed borne.

 i) Treat seeds with Captan or Thiram @ 3g/kg of seed.

 ii) Diseased crop debris is should be collected and destroyed.